GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Overview

 The Gluu Server bundles the Passport.js authentication middleware to enable social login and inbound SAML and OpenID Connect (all of which can be referred to as "inbound identity").
-Passport normalizes the process of supporting user authentication at external providers and offers a standard mapping for user claims and user registration in your Gluu Server.
+Passport normalizes the process of supporting user authentication at external identity providers and offers a standard mapping for user claims and user registration in your Gluu Server.

 Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box, including strategies for popular consumer apps like Facebook, Twitter, Github, etc.